bxparks/AceTime/USER_GUIDE.md

 }
 ```

 This represents the number of seconds since the Epoch.
-In AceTime, the Epoch is
+In AceTime, the
-defined to be 2000-01-01 00:00:00 UTC time.
-In contrast, the Unix Epoch is
+Epoch is defined by default to be 2050-01-01 00:00:00 UTC time.
+In contrast, the
-defined to be 1970-01-01 00:00:00 UTC.
-Since `acetime_t` is a 32-bit signed
+Unix Epoch is defined to be 1970-01-01 00:00:00 UTC.
+Since `acetime_t` is a
-integer, the largest value is 2,147,483,647.
-Therefore, the largest date
+32-bit signed integer, the largest value is 2,147,483,647.
+Therefore, the
-that can be represented in this library is 2068-01-19T03:14:07 UTC.
+largest date that can be represented as an epoch seconds is 2118-01-20T03:14:07
+UTC.
+However for various reasons, client applications are recommended to stay
+within a 100-year interval `[2000,2100)`.

 The `acetime_t` is analogous to the `time_t` type in the standard C library,
 with several major differences: